h2non/jshashes/README.md

 $ npm install jshashes
 ```

-You can use it like a module.
+You can use it like module.
 Here a simple example:
 ```javascript
 #!/usr/bin/env node
 // require the module and use Hash object